lsprangers/lsprangers.github.io/docs/aws_sap/DATABASE.md

 ---

 ## Databases
-This whole fuckin section is going to be on serverless Dynamo I bet
+This whole section is going to be on serverless Dynamo I bet

+Pricing will always come to On-Demand vs Reserved Instances...on demand typically more expensive, reserved instances cheaper but need to commit to a certain usage level over a certain year period

 ## DynamoDB
 - NoSQL DB, fully managed, massive scale (1M req / sec)